TommyTheHuman/MeepleStats/README.md

 # MeepleStats

-MeepleStats is a web application designed to track board game statistics.
+MeepleStats is a self hosted web application designed to track board game statistics of your group of friends.
 It allows users to log their game sessions, track player performance, and manage a wishlist of games.
 The application is built with a Flask backend and a React frontend.

 ## Table of Contents